xrchisense/xrevent-broadcaster-unity/README.md

 # xrevent-broadcaster-unity
 The XRevent Broadcaster consists of several program parts working in orchestration.
 Please read more about the overall architecture in our [Wiki](https://github.com/xrchisense/xrevent-broadcaster-unity/wiki).
-This repo inludes a Unity demo scene to demonstrate the use of the XRevent Proadcaster Plugin, which is responsible for displaying live video via GeckoView.
+This repo inludes a Unity demo scene to demonstrate the use of the XRevent Broadcaster Plugin, which is responsible for displaying live video via GeckoView.
 It uses an OpenPlayer URL to demonstrate Video Playback.

 ## Prerequisites
 - Unity 2020.3.22f1